Mongolian Revolution of 1911: Background

-"New Administration"
+Qing reforms in Mongolia

 The Qing dynasty (1644–1912) was founded by the Manchu clan Aisin Gioro in what is today Northeast China (also known as Manchuria).
 They were certainly not the first non-Han people to rule all of China, but the fate of previous dynasties had always been the same: they invaded; they governed; they assimilated; and eventually they merged, more or less becoming Chinese themselves.
 Attempts were made to keep the Manchu strain ethnically pure, although these efforts proved fruitless.
 The early Qing rulers enacted various laws to isolate Manchuria from China proper (Eighteen Provinces) and Mongolia.
 They did the same for the Mongols: Han Chinese were prohibited from entering Mongolia and Mongols were not allowed to travel outside their own leagues.
 Mongols were forbidden from speaking Chinese languages or intermarrying with the Han Chinese.
 While over time enforcement waned, the laws still remained on the books, receiving at least token observance.

 Western imperialism in China during the latter part of the 19th century changed political priorities in China.
 The Qing defeat by the Japanese in 1895 (First Sino-Japanese War), followed shortly afterwards by the German seizure of Shandong and the "scramble for concessions" that followed dramatically proved the inadequacy of previous Qing efforts to resist the West.
 The Boxer Rebellion, and particularly Japan's victory over Russia in 1905, were widely interpreted in China as the triumph of constitutionalism over autocracy.
 It was then that far-reaching economic, political, and military reforms, known as the "New Administration" or "New Policies" (Xin zheng), were ordered.

 In Outer Mongolia, however, the New Administration was implemented rather differently.
 The aim was not simply modernization, as it was in Han Chinese territories, but cultural assimilation.
 Russia's occupation of the Liaodong Peninsula in 1898 and then of Northern Manchuria in 1900 confirmed the Qing government's fears of a larger Russian design on the entire northern frontier of their empire.
 Qing rulers came to believe that the continued survival of their state as an integral entity depended on the effectiveness of their frontier serving as a protective "shield" (in the language of the time) for China proper.
 To accomplish this, the peoples inhabiting this region would have to become Chinese.

 Between 1901 and 1910, therefore, the Qing government inaugurated an expansive plan for Chinese colonization of the frontier and reorganization of its native governments (though the colonization of lands in Inner Mongolia by the Chinese had started much earlier).
 A decree in 1910 abrogating the old prohibitions against Chinese settling in Outer Mongolia, Chinese and Mongols intermarrying, and Mongols using the Chinese language was the final step toward dismantling the wall of isolation that the Manchus themselves had erected centuries earlier.